Need Water Softeners

 Hard water often causes a buildup of soap scum to accumulate all over your sinks and showers that appears as a rusty ring or discolored splotches.
 Scrubbing this residue off takes valuable time, plus it costs money to have all those cleaning supplies purchased.
 A water softener eliminates this problem, cutting out hours of work each month.

 Hard water doesn’t have to keep interrupting your life and ruining your appliances.
 If a new water softener and filtration system are right for you, we’re the company for the job.
-Give (WTR) West Texas Refrigeration a call and ask us about our offering of water softeners.
+Give (WTR) WTR a call and ask us about our offering of water softeners.

 Image provided by iStock